lindbrook/packageRank/README.md

 When looking at package download logs, the first thing you’ll notice are wrongly sized log entries.
 They come in two sizes.
 The “small” entries are approximately 500 bytes in size.
-The “medium” entries are variable in size: they fall somewhere between a “small” entry and a full download (i.e., “small” \<= “medium” \<= full download).
+The “medium” entries vary in size, falling somewhere between a “small” entry and a full download (i.e., “small” \<= “medium” \<= full download).
 “Small” entries manifest themselves as standalone entries, paired with a full download, or as part of a triplet along side a “medium” and a full download.
 “Medium” entries manifest themselves as either standalone entries or as part of a